Facts about Funerals and COVID-19

 For over 110 years Speers has been a trusted name in this community and today we stand by ready to help.
 We remain open and will respond with professionalism, care and compassion in our mission to help families as they grieve and celebrate life.
 If you have any questions or need assistance, call us at (306)522-3232.

 Speers prioritizes the health and well-being of our staff and guests.
 We understand this is a fluid situation and are monitoring and evaluating developments related to the coronavirus (COVID-19).

 We still believe that gathering and supporting one another at a time of loss is important.
 The Province of Saskatchewan has outlined additional measures taken to protect Saskatchewan residents.
-As of June 12, 2020 places of worship, including funeral homes, are permitted gatherings of one-third of the facility's seating capacity, to a maximum of 150 people.
-Outdoor services at a cemetery are allowed 150 guests, as long as physical distancing is followed.
+As of November 27, 2020, Funeral and Memorial services are limited to 30 people.
 We will continue to offer complimentary online photo books, livestreaming of services and FM transmitting.
 We also encourage the community to reach out to each family via their Tribute Page on speersfuneralchapel.com.
 Beginning November 6, 2020 mandatory mask use is required in all indoor public spaces in Regina.
 To further protect our staff and the families we serve, we will also require mask usage in our building as of November 4, 2020.